 These different legislations, both domestic and extra-territorial, can target own nationals as well as foreigners in or out of the country's territory.
 In this article, we aim to explain how bribery is regulated under Turkish laws comparing with the international treaties such as the UK Bribery Act and the FCPA.

-National Legislation in Turkey
+Local Legislation in Turkey

 Under Turkish law, the sanctions for acts of bribery are mainly criminalised and prohibited by the Criminal Code.
 There is no civil enforcement when it comes to the regulation of anti-corruption issues.
 Criminal law is the only source for criminalising acts of corruption.